Modbus RTU to DNP3 Serial Battery Charger Monitoring Case Study

 Project proof points:

-• A first-time DNP3 implementation was completed successfully for the customer’s product line.
+• A first-time DNP3 Serial implementation was completed for the customer’s battery charger line.

-• The final serial layout supported both the Modbus charger side and the DNP3 master side cleanly.
+• The final serial layout supported both the Modbus RTU battery charger side and the DNP3 Serial master side.

-• A Modbus-to-DNP3 mapping document gave the customer a reusable technical reference for future documentation.
+• A Modbus-to-DNP3 mapping document gave the customer a reusable technical reference.

-The customer’s technical service team confirmed the key milestone directly:
+The customer’s technical service team confirmed the milestone directly:

 “I tried the new configuration and it worked correctly.
 Thanks for your help.”